Hansmu/docker-tutorial/README.md

 `docker container exec -it ... bash` - opens a shell separately.
 If you exit it, then the container keeps running.

+# Docker networks

+Each container connected to a private virtual network "bridge".
+Each virtual network routes through NAT firewall on host IP.
+Best practice is to create a new virtual network for each app.
+That is an app and its DB and such.

+`docker container port <container>` can be used to check the exposed port.

+The below command can be used to filter out a specific parameter from the configuration JSON.

+``docker container inspect --format "{{ .NetworkSettings.IPAddress }}" webhost``

+If the -p option is not used when running a container, then that container will not be exposed to the network.
+What -p does is that it opens up a port on the Ethernet interface and all traffic that comes in through that port gets routed to the container's mapped port.

+If -p isn't specified, then containers within a single network can still communicate with each other, but they don't know anything of the outside world, that includes other virtual networks.